250,000 lightning bolts pepper Queensland sky

 Severe road damage was also reported in the inner city suburbs, which is expected to cause traffic delays.

-The heatwave that has hit the state over the past three days is expected end today with more storms forecast and a temperature reaching 37 degrees.
+The heatwave that has hit Queensland in the past three days was expected end on Thursday, with more storms forecast and a temperature reaching 37 degrees.

 “Relief will arrive in south-east Queensland on Thursday afternoon, with gusty thunderstorms and a cool change.
 Heat will persist elsewhere until at least this weekend,” the Bureau of Meteorology said.